Stone-ResearchLife/xMem/README.md

 Solution is that download `Visual C++ Redistributable for Visual Studio 2019` from Microsoft official website and install it.
 The download linke is [here](https://my.visualstudio.com/Downloads?q=c++%20redistributable)

+# ✅ To-Do List
+- [ ] Refactor the project structure
+- [ ] Optimization of Analyzer for runtime performance
+- [ ] Handle a new memory allocation event when the previous memory remains in use because the deallocation event between these two moments is missing.